Last updated: May 22, 2020

 Entry and Exit Requirements:

-- On March 22, the GOI extended the suspension on all flights to and from Iraq from March 17-28, 2020.
+- On May 21, the Government of Iraq extended the suspension on all scheduled flights to and from Iraq from March 17 to 8:00 p.m. on May 31, 2020.
 As the situation changes rapidly, travelers should be prepared that this could be extended.

-- As of March 22, authorities banned travel between all Iraqi provinces.
+- As of April 19, travel between all Iraqi provinces continues to be banned.

 - As of March 13, the GOI bans entry to citizens of China, Iran, Thailand, South Korea, Japan, Italy, Singapore, Kuwait, Bahrain, Turkey, France, Spain, Qatar, Germany, and Nigeria.
 The ban also applies to travelers arriving from these countries, irrespective of citizenship or residency.
 Diplomats, official delegations, and Iraqi nationals are exempted from the ban.